Bubblin-Superbooks/bookiza.cli/README.md

 ### Configuration

-Default, both Bookiza and Bubblin favor only the building blocks of web i.e. HTML, CSS & JavaScript.
-Infact Bubblin accepts only clean and compiled HTML, CSS & JS to render the manuscript as books.
-No preprocessor jugglery is allowed on live site that's meant for the readers!
+Bookiza and Bubblin default to only the building blocks of web i.e. HTML, CSS & JavaScript.
+Infact Bubblin accepts only clean and compiled HTML, CSS & JS to render books.

+> No preprocessor jugglery is allowed on live books that're meant for the readers!

+Bookiza lets you compose your manuscript with any preprocessor or engine you like.
+There are two ways to configure Bookiza so as to cater to your most general writing needs and at times, needs that are specific to a particular book.

 #### `.bookizarc`

 #### `.bookrc`